Individual Therapy for Relationship Challenges in Massachusetts

 Session: Confidential Assessment & Goal-Setting

-We’ll map your relationship history, current stressors, and strengths.
-Together, we’ll choose 1–3 goals that are both meaningful and realistic for your schedule.
+During your program intake, your clinician will map your relationship history, current stressors, and strengths.
+Together, you'll choose one to three goals that are both meaningful and realistic for your schedule.

 Measuring Progress

-Every few weeks, we’ll review what’s changing and what’s stuck.
-We’ll adjust the plan, add or remove skills, and coordinate care with other providers if needed.
+Every few weeks, your clinician will review what's changing and what's stuck.
+The plan is adjusted, skills are added or removed, and care is coordinated with other providers as part of your wider program.

 Tapering, maintenance, or stepping up care